- What is a Projector Lamp?

 Projector Lamp Compatibility

-Projector lamps are manufactured to meet your projector's specific technical requirements.
-These requirements include the exact pressurization of the mercury vapor, positioning of the ARC tube within the quartz globe at a precise angle, and manufacturing the ARC tube to withstand the mercury vapor's ultra-high pressure.
+Wouldn't Any Lamp Work in My Projector?Projector lamps are manufactured to meet your projector's very specific technical requirements.
+These requirements include the exact pressurization of the mercury vapor, the positioning of the ARC tube within the quartz globe at a precise angle, and manufacturing the ARC tube to withstand the mercury vapor's ultra-high pressure.

-Yes!
-Some projector manufacturers license or source the same product from a projector lamp manufacturer.
+Are There Any Projector Lamps Compatible with Multiple Projectors?Yes!
+Several projector manufacturers team up and license or source the same product from a projector lamp manufacturer.

 Extending Projector Lamp Life

-VentilationThe most important factor determining lamp life is ventilation.
-To ensure your lamp lasts as long as possible, mount the projector in a place that has ample space for ventilation.
-Ideally, the projector will be mounted two feet away, on all sides, from the ceiling, wall, or floor.
-If the projector is mounted where there is little to no air flow, the lamp will most likely burn out early.
-Make sure the room the projector is in has some air flow.
+VentilationThe most important factor determining projector lamp life is ventilation.
+To ensure your projector lamp lasts as long as possible, mount the projector in a place that has ample space for ventilation.
+Ideally the projector will be mounted two feet away, on all sides, from the wall, floor or ceiling.
+If the projector is mounted where there is little air flow, the projector lamp will most likely burn out early.
+Make sure the room the projector is in has some air flow if possible.

-Built up dust and dirt will cause the air flow in and out of the projector to decrease over time.
-If there is less air flow, the projector lamp will run at a hotter temperature, causing it to burn out sooner.
-Make sure to vacuum blow out the projector with compressed air once every two weeks.
-Depending on usage, you may need to do this more often.
+Vacuum and Blow Compressed AirDust and dirt will gather on the projector over time and this build-up can cause air flow in and out of the projector to decrease.
+If there is less air flow, then the projector lamp will run at a hotter temperature and may burn out sooner.
+The easiest way to solve this problem is to vacuum the projector or blow it out with compressed air once every two weeks.
+Depending on your usage, you may need to complete this process more often.

-Change or Clean Your Filter RegularlyProjectors have detachable filters built into them to prevent dust getting inside the sensitive circuitry, projectors have detachable filters built into them.
+Change or Clean Your Filter RegularlyProjectors have detachable filters built into them to prevent dust getting inside the sensitive circuitry.
 However, filters can get too clogged with dust, decrease air flow in and out of the projector and cause the projector lamp to burn at a hotter temperature.
-Lamps that run at hotter temperatures usually burn out sooner.
-The filter on your projector can typically be found behind a small rectangular panel measuring 0.5" by 6" long (1.27cm by 15.24cm) and can be changed or cleaned with ease.
+On average, projector lamps that run at hotter temperatures burn out sooner.
+The filter on your projector is usually found behind a small rectangular panel measuring 0.5" by 6" long (1.27cm by 15.24cm) and can easily be changed or cleaned.

-Quickly turning the projector on and off can have disastrous effects on projector lamp life.
-Projector lamps take about a minute before they produce a stable current.
-Special ballasts insidethe lamp ignite it at a high voltage and run them a low voltage.
-If a projector is rapidly turned on and off, the ultra-high pressurized mercury vapor inside the ARC tube could become destabilized, which will cause the lamp to fail permanently.
+Do Not Turn Your Projector On and Off RapidlyTurning the projector on and off quickly can have devastating effects on projector lamp life.
+Projector lamps typically take about a minute before they produce a stable current.
+Special ballasts inside the lamp ignite it at a high voltage and run them a low voltage.
+If the projector is turned on and off rapidly, the ultra-high pressurized mercury vapor inside the ARC tube may become destabilized, which will cause the lamp to fail permanently.

-Economy Mode Can Extend Your Lamp's LifeMost modern projectors have a normal and economy mode setting.
-Economy mode will usually make the projector lamp emit a lower brightness level which can therefore extend the lamp life.
-If you are unsure if your projector has an economy mode, refer to the projector manual or contact the projector manufacturer.
+Economy Mode Can Extend Your Lamp's LifeMost modern projectors have a normal and economy mode.
+Economy mode will usually make the projector lamp emit a slightly lower brightness level and can therefore extend the lamp life.
+Unsure if the projector has an economy mode?
+Please refer to the projector manual or contact the projector manufacturer.

 Testing a Projector Lamp

-Can a Projector Lamp be Touched?
+Can I Touch a Projector Lamp?